davitMartirosyan/TaskManager/README.md

 4. **Run the executable file:**

     ```bash
-    ./task_manager
+    ./manager
     ```

 ## Usage

 Once the Task Manager application is running, you can use the following commands to manage tasks:

-- `add`: Add a new task to the task list.
+- `create`: Create a new task to the task list.
-- `remove`: Remove an existing task from the task list.
+- `read`: Read an existing task from the task list.
 - `update`: Update attributes of an existing task.
+- `delete`: Delete an existing task from the task list.
 - `list`: List all tasks in the task list.

-For detailed usage instructions and command syntax, refer to the [User Manual](./docs/user-manual.md).

-## Contributing

-Contributions to the Task Manager project are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature`)
-3. Make your changes and commit them (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature`)
-5. Create a new Pull Request.

-## License

-This project is licensed under the [MIT License](./LICENSE).